Added about 12 years ago

 We will be back again and again.

-written almost 11 years ago
+written about 11 years ago

 Took my 7 and 5 yo kids here and they absolutely loved it.
 It doesn't have any element of danger that I find in a lot of playgrounds.
 Very shady and clean.
 It was a great experience for all of us because it was so different to any park we had been to before.

-written almost 12 years ago
+written about 12 years ago